Homegear/Homegear-Doc/Homegear-KNX/source/adding_devices.rst

 Map Each Group Address to One Homegear Device
 *********************************************

 The following steps show you how to add KNX group addresses to Homegear.
 Each group address is mapped to one Homegear device.
 It is mandatory to assign a data type to each group address.
 Otherwise Homegear can't import the variable as there is no safe way to detect it's type.
-To learn how to group multiple KNX group addresses together into one Homegear device follow the steps in section :ref:`grouped-addresses`.
+To learn how to group multiple KNX group addresses together into one Homegear device follow the steps in section :ref:`grouped-addresses-1` or :ref:`grouped-addresses-2`.

 1. Export your KNX project file (file ending .knxproj).
 2. Place this file in Homegear's KNX device description directory.
 By default this is ``/etc/homegear/devices/14/``.